 - You have already been adequately compensated by the institution with the advice of an independent solicitor.
 You have signed a Deed of Release.

 - You appear to be fabricating a story, attempting to defraud the institution in question.

-Most importantly – if you are abusive to us, disrespectful to our team (seeking conflict, demanding, swearing, shouting, threatening, belligerent, argumentative or similar) or we otherwise consider you are likely at some stage to intentionally cause psychological harm to our solicitors and or support staff – we definitely will not take on your case.
+Most importantly, if you are abusive towards us, disrespectful to our team (seeking conflict, demanding, swearing, shouting, threatening, belligerent, argumentative) or we think you are likely to intentionally cause psychological harm to our solicitors and support staff at some stage – we will definitely not take on your case.

 Image Source: Pexels